babylonlabs-io/babylon/x/btccheckpoint/README.md

 ## MsgUpdateParams

-`MsgInsertBTCSpvProof` is used by vigilante to insert a new checkpoint into the store, which can be seen [here](https://github.com/babylonlabs-io/vigilante/blob/24da0381465249aa7b55be682a66e32cdaddc81b/types/btccheckpoint.go#L11).
 This message is used to update the `btccheckpoint` module parameters.
 This should only be executable through governance proposals.

 ```protobuf
 message MsgUpdateParams {